HofeSa190213/2223-4ahit-syt4-http-blh/http.md

 # URL

-URLS identify the specific host the client wants to communicate with
+URLs identify the specific host the client wants to communicate with

 ---